The Night I Came to Terms With My Mother

 That night I understood why my mother behaved the way she did many years back.
 She had always wanted to be a teacher but her family was always on the move because of the war; they kept on moving from one part of the forest to another.
 In order to survive, she and her family ate wild fruits and roots of who-knows-what.

 School buildings were war-torn.
 No doubt, the sight of burned school buildings also broke her heart.
 She finished only the third grade, a far cry from her goal of being a teacher.
-By the time the war was over, she was already a young woman and was expected to get married and bear children.
+By the time the war was over, she was already a big girl (by her generation's standards) and she was expected to do household chores and earn some money for the family that, just like other families, was devastated by the war.
 This is the reason why she really wanted my older brothers and sisters to go to university and be teachers but, due to life's twists and turns, she and my father could not send my older brothers and sisters to school.

 Clearly and yes, sadly, my mother is a frustrated woman.
 Years of frustrations and hardships can change any person’s character.
 My mother lived at a time when she was made to obey her parents with no ifs and buts, and so my going for a swim in the river against her will was a gross disrespect of authority by her standards.
 We were born in different places, in different periods under different circumstances.